MaxGruebmeyer/c-webserver/README.md

     - Do we need to support Auth of some sort?
 - Use the webserver to host an actual website
 - Perftest the shit out of it (& compare with other webservers)

+## Writeup of dev process

+- Try to do it with barebone tools and built in features
+- Use man pages to see what we need to do (e.g. man socket)